 Acorns and Rosemary is a pretty, deep plummy brown ink - rosemary is known to help memory.

 Hibiscus and cinnamon, a pretty scented pinky ink that oxidises on certain materials to a dusky grey.

 The inks are made following adapted ancient recipes that have been used for centuries, for ink used to make official documents such as the Magna Carta, American Declaration of Independence, etc... because ink made from natural tannin and iron is known to last for hundreds of years.

 Each annual crop produces a limited supply of inks and and colours are seasonal.

-Each annual crop produces a limited supply and colours will vary.
-It is a natural product and so it will settle with some sediment.
-It is not suitable for fountain pens, but perfect for beautiful calligraphy, drawing, dip pens and brush work.
+It's a water based natural product and so it will settle with some sediment and needs a shake upon using.
+It is not suitable for fountain pens, but perfect for beautiful calligraphy, drawing,, dip pens and brush work.

 Read more about how I developed my ink: www.catlewis.com/slow-writing/